mozilla/www.ccadb.org/policy.md

 Exceptions to providing audit information:
 * The SHA-256 fingerprint of the certificate is specifically listed as in scope in the audit statements of the parent certificate, and the “Audits Same as Parent” checkbox is checked; or
 * The certificate has expired; or
-* The certificate is technically-constrained as described in section 7.1.5 of the CA/Browser Forum Baseline Requirements, or
 * The certificate has been revoked, and the corresponding record in the CCADB has been updated with the correct revocation status.

 CAs must provide English versions of any CP, CPS and Audit documents which are not originally in English, with version numbers matching the document they are a translation of.
 The English version is not required to be authoritative in all cases of dispute, but the CA must attest that the translation is not materially different to the original.